eberban/eberban/books/refgram/src/morphonology/morphology.md

 designated using a particle in capital letters (like __MI__ or __VEI__), which is by convention the first particle in this family in alphabetical order.

-All other words are __predicate words__ and express intrinsic meanings such as "cat", "language" or "teach".
+All other words are __predicate words__ and express intrinsic meanings, such as "cat", "language" or "teach".
 They are grouped into the following categories :

 ### Roots